Bioavailability & Consumption Methods – What’s Right For You?

 Topical and Transdermal Products

 Topical and transdermal products have shown to have efficacy in aiding in many different medical ailments that humans face.
 Topical and transdermal products are both applied to the skin but work in different ways.
-Topical products, like a lotion or a salve, carry the cannabinoids into the first couple layers of the skin.
+Topical products (with no transdermal driver), like a lotion or a salve, carry the cannabinoids into the first couple layers of the skin.
 There is little evidence to support that cannabinoids with a topical application penetrate the skin deep enough to reach the bloodstream.
 This means there is no bioavailability of cannabinoids through a traditional topical method.
 Although this may be true, there is evidence to support that cannabinoids, specifically CBD, applied to the skin can help clear up skin conditions like psoriasis, eczema, and acne.

 The medical applications of cannabis are vast, and yet we are just beginning to scratch the surface of the science surrounding this incredible plant.
-In the last five years, we have gone from smoking or eating cannabis to having multiple ways to consume.
+In the last six years, we have gone from smoking or eating cannabis to having multiple ways to consume.
 As we move forward cannabis will continue to evolve and change.
 We look forward to seeing how science will be applied to create even more creative and effective ways to use this plant.
 If you are currently using cannabis medically, try out some of the different delivery methods that we discussed in this article.
 You might find that a new way to consume is just what you needed to find the relief you are seeking.

-- Paudel, Kalpana S, et al. “Cannabidiol Bioavailability after Nasal and Transdermal Application: Effect of Permeation Enhancers.”
+Paudel, Kalpana S, et al. “Cannabidiol Bioavailability after Nasal and Transdermal Application: Effect of Permeation Enhancers.”
 Drug Development and Industrial Pharmacy, U.S. National Library of Medicine, Sept.
 2010, www.ncbi.nlm.nih.gov/pubmed/20545522.

-- Bruni, Natascia, et al. “Cannabinoid Delivery Systems for Pain and Inflammation Treatment.”
+Bruni, Natascia, et al. “Cannabinoid Delivery Systems for Pain and Inflammation Treatment.”
 Molecules (Basel, Switzerland), MDPI, 27 Sept.
 2018, www.ncbi.nlm.nih.gov/pmc/articles/PMC6222489/.